 If you are found guilty of marital rape the sentence is likely to be between 4 and 19 years, depending on the specifics of the case, alongside any mitigating or aggravating factors.
-The maximum possible sentence for marital rape in the UK is life imprisonment.
+The maximum possible sentence in the UK is life imprisonment.

 Nick Titchener, director and solicitor advocate at Lawtons Solicitors, discusses this complex area of the law and its implications.

 Also known as spousal rape, marital rape is a form of sexual assault under UK law, in contravention of the Sexual Offences Act 2003.

 The offence occurs when an individual commits a sexual act without the consent of their spouse or their ex-spouse, or against their will.
 If someone is unable to consent to a sexual act or their consent is obtained by force, threat or intimidation, the sexual act is committed without consent.